Tobacco-Free Facility Policy Statement

 Student & Employee Support for Tobacco-Free Assistance

-This policy will be reviewed annually by the Union/Management Safety Committee and the College’s Executive Council.
+This policy will be reviewed annually by the Union/Management Safety Committee and the college’s Leadership Team.
 Mount Wachusett Community College reserves the right to make changes to this policy at any time.
-Revisions and updated information concerning changes in this policy will be made available through official College publications including the College Catalog and Student Handbook and the Personnel Policies published electronically and in print.
+Revisions and updated information concerning changes in this policy will be made available through official college publications including the College Catalog and Student Handbook and the Personnel Policies published electronically and in print.